Skip to main content

 Building Out the App

-For the routing edit app-routing.module.ts:
+For routing, edit app-routing.module.ts:

 const routes: Routes = [